Recorder of Dublin

 The Recorder of Dublin was a judicial office holder in pre-Independence Ireland.

 Functions and duties of the Recorder

 The Recorder was the chief magistrate for Dublin, and heard a wide range of civil and criminal cases.
-The office existed by the next late fifteenth century.
+The office existed by the late fifteenth century.
 From information given during a debate on the duties of the Recorder in the English House of Commons in 1831, it seems that he sat twice a week, with extra sessions as and when the workload required.
+Unlike his counterpart the Recorder of Cork, he never seems to have had a Deputy.
 His chief responsibility was to keep the peace, and he also controlled the number of pubs in the city.
 The duties were so onerous – by the 1830s the Recorder was hearing roughly 2,000 cases a year – that some Recorders sought promotion to the High Court bench in the belief that the workload there would be lighter.
 The Recorder also acted on occasion as a mediator in conflicts between the central government and Dublin Corporation.